Home Buyer and Consumer Optimism Hit June Gloom

 Through a consumer survey, Fannie Mae’s Home Purchase Sentiment Index (HPSI) evaluates the overall view and outlook of the housing market.
 The index launched in 2011 and runs on a scale of zero to 100.
 It reached a high of 93.8 in August 2019 and a low of 56.7 in October 2022.

-In March, the HPSI fell to 68.1, down from 71.6 month-over-month and 71.9 year-over-year.
-It marked the second annual decline since April 2023 — and second in a row — driven by diminishing job security.
+In June, the HPSI fell to 68.1, down from 73.5 month-over-month and 72.6 year-over-year.
+It marked the fourth annual decline since April 2023, driven by diminishing job security.
+While unstable conditions can make buying property a difficult decision, they also likely lessen competition in the marketplace.

 The table below shows the overall HPSI scores from the last 12 months: